-- Breakfast Club Our breakfast club runs from 7.30 8.30 am, five days a week.
-Parents need to book this in advance with through the school office. - School Hours The school is unlocked at 8.30 am.
+Breakfast Club Our breakfast club runs from 7.30 - 8.30 am, five days a week.
+Parents need to book this in advance with through the school office (there is a charge for this service).

+School Hours The school is unlocked at 8.30 am.
 Parents and children should not arrive before this time.